godotengine/godot-docs/classes/class_editorsettings.rst

 - **Disable Update Checks** will block the engine from checking updates (see also :ref:`network/connection/network_mode<class_EditorSettings_property_network/connection/network_mode>`).

+- **Auto** (default) will check for newest stable or unstable version, depending on which version are you currently using.
+Switch to another option if you want to lock in.

-- **Check Newest Preview** (default for preview versions) will check for the newest available development snapshot.
+- **Check Newest Preview** will check for the newest available development snapshot.

-- **Check Newest Stable** (default for stable versions) will check for the newest available stable version.
+- **Check Newest Stable** will check for the newest available stable version.

 - **Check Newest Patch** will check for the latest available stable version, but only within the same minor version.
 E.g. if your version is ``4.3.stable``, you will be notified about ``4.3.1.stable``, but not ``4.4.stable``.